lijyze/obsidian-state-switcher/README.md

 ## Usage

 - First config your custom setting in setting tab.
-- In edit mode, press hotkey or select `State Switcher: Switch state` in command palette.
+- In edit mode, select `State Switcher: Switch state` in command palette.
 You can give this command a hotkey in hotkey setting tab.
 - Select field name and field value in order.

 ## Notice